cloud-gov/aws-broker/README.md

 > Example of permissions that suffice: `AmazonRDSFullAccess` and `AmazonEC2FullAccess`

-#### Catalog.yaml
+#### Catalog.yml

-Catalog.yaml contains a list of service(s) offered with plans.
+Catalog.yml contains a list of service(s) offered with plans.
 It contains no secrets.
 Prior to pushing, complete the catalog.yaml for your environment.
-It is architected where the service name (e.g. rds) is the mapping between it and the service details.
+It is structured where the service name (e.g. rds) is the mapping between it and the service details.

 #### Secrets.yml